ddbj/www/policies-e.md

   * Center is permitted to provide personal information in accordance with laws or regulations; or
   * Personal information is disclosed or provided in a condition where it is impossible to identify a specific user (such as by statistical data).

-We may jointly use submitted data, submitter's information of controlled-access database, and access statistic of websites with DBCLS.
+We may jointly use submitted data, submitter's information of controlled-access database, and access statistic of websites with NBDC.

 ### 4. Cookies
 Cookies are used in our sites as set forth below.
 Cookies are small text information set by the server of our websites and are stored in the user's computer.
 We use cookies to increase the usability of our websites.